The HERO in...Reedsport

 The R/V Hero tied up on the Umpqua River in Reedsport, Oregon; Summer 1986

-In March of 1985 the Port of Umpqua (Reedsport, about 140 miles north of the California border on the Oregon coast) received the Hero from NSF after she had been declared surplus by the U. S. Government.
-Later that year a group of local citizens formed a nonprofit foundation to preserve and promote the Hero as part of an educational research center and museum.
+In March of 1985 the Port of Umpqua (Reedsport, about 140 miles north of the California border on the Oregon coast) acquired the Hero from NSF for $5000 through a U. S. Government surplus property disposal program.
+Later that year a group of local citizens formed the nonprofit International Oceanographic Hero Foundation to preserve and promote the Hero as part of an educational research center and museum.

 back view